Best salon spa funding

 Yes — MCAs accept 500+ credit and equipment financing leans on the equipment as collateral (down to 550).
 Consistent revenue across your streams matters most.

-Do lenders count booth-rental income?
+Do funders count booth-rental income?

 Should I use a broker for salon funding?